 Vendor Categories That Drive Invoice Volume in Long-Term Care

 A single 120-bed skilled nursing facility can easily work with 40 or more active vendors in any given month.
-Scale that across five, ten, or twenty facilities under one operator, and the vendor base becomes one of the most demanding AP workloads in healthcare.
-But raw vendor count only tells part of the story.
-What makes LTC vendor payment processing genuinely difficult is that each vendor category behaves differently: different invoice formats, different validation requirements, different payment cycles.
+Across five, ten, or twenty facilities, the volume is only part of the workload; each vendor category carries a different AP risk:

 The GPO Reconciliation Layer